AscendingPassage.com HOME PAGE.

 these "ships of the desert."

-vigilant eye on everything--would never suffer, for example, that an
+vigilant eye on everything.
+He would never suffer that a

-these policemen were a little too ready to chide their fellow-
+these policemen were a little hot-tempered regarding their

 respectful and obliging whenever they were addressed by a traveler in

-In the evening, after dark, the really respectable travellers do not
+In the evening the really respectable travelers do not

 quit the brilliant dining saloons of the hotels, and the quay is left